jaigouk/integran/README.md

 > ⚠️ **DEVELOPMENT STATUS UPDATE** ⚠️
 >
-> **Phase 4.1 Architecture Complete!
-Terminal UI Implementation Next.**
+> **CQRS Architecture Implementation - Repository Abstraction Layer in Progress**
 >
-> - ✅ Dataset generation and processing tools are functional
+> - ✅ Complete dataset with 460 questions and multilingual explanations (EN/DE/TR/UK/AR)
-> - ✅ Core DDD architecture and application layer complete
+> - ✅ DDD architecture with 5 bounded contexts and proper domain services
-> - ✅ Domain services, FSRS algorithm, and event-driven infrastructure working
-> - 🚧 Terminal trainer interface ready for implementation (Phase 6)
+> - ✅ Terminal UI complete with Rich/Textual framework implementation
-> - 📱 Mobile and desktop versions are planned for future releases
+> - ✅ Repository abstraction layer created with proper interfaces
+> - 🔧 Domain services being updated to use repository interfaces (4/8 complete)
+> - 📋 Next: Fix remaining domain services, then proceed to federal state feature
 >
-> **For Developers**: Core architecture is solid.
-Ready for Terminal UI development using Rich/Textual framework.
+> **For Developers**: Core architecture solid, CQRS compliance in progress.
+Repository pattern implemented.

 A comprehensive, terminal-based training application for the German Integration Exam (Leben in Deutschland Test) *currently in development*.
 Features an intelligent study system that learns from your performance and schedules review sessions at the optimal time to maximize long-term memory retention and exam success.